 Ophidiophobia Treatment Options

 As with any phobia, the most commonly recommended treatment is cognitive-behavioral therapy (CBT).
-In this therapy, the patient is encouraged to speak about his/her fear and then taught to replace the incorrect self-talk with new messages.
+In this therapy, the patient is encouraged to speak about his/her fear.
+They are then taught to replace the incorrect self-talk with new messages.
 The ophidiophobic may also be exposed to snakes increasing the severity of exposure in stages to get rid of the phobia.

-Medications are prescribed by doctors to reduce the severity of the anxiety symptoms in certain cases.
+Medications may be prescribed by doctors.
+These will only reduce the severity of the anxiety symptoms in certain cases.
+They will not treat the condition itself.
 Most often CBT and medications are combined for better results.

-Self-help techniques for anxiety management such as breathing exercises, relaxation techniques including meditation and yoga, and positive self-talk are seen to be very helpful.
+Relaxation techniques for anxiety management are seen to be very helpful.
+These include (amongst others):